 Chen joined Watsi on December 24th, 2015.
-Four years ago, Chen became the 1697th member to automatically support a new Watsi patient every month.
-Since then, 4,095 more people have become monthly donors!
-Chen's most recent donation supported Lewis, an 11-year-old from Kenya, to fund bilateral clubfoot correction.
+Seven years ago, Chen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chen's most recent donation supported Marher, a playful toddler from Ethiopia, to heal his birth condition.